-124. This section provides a high-level cost-benefit analysis (CBA) of draft RTS 21a and the draft RTS on position management controls.
-A more detailed CBA will be published together with the final draft RTS and ESMA's Final report.
-ESMA intends to include in the final CBA some quantitative data to provide a more refined assessment of the impact of the draft RTS on market participants.
-To that end, market participants are invited to respond to the questions below.
-In accordance with Article 15(1), second subparagraph of Regulation (EU) No 1095/2010 of the European Parliament and of the Council9, ESMA will not provide a CBA for the amendments suggested to ITS 4 as it considers a CBA would disproportionate considering the sscope and impact of those amendments.
+191. This section provides a cost-benefit analysis (CBA) of RTS 21a and the draft RTS on position management controls.
+ESMA however notes that the questions raised in the CP inviting stakeholders to more specifically identify the cost associated with RTS 21a did not attract any answer.
+The questions raised regarding the RTS on position management controls attracted some general comments that were not supported by any data.
+This CBA remains therefore of a qualitative nature.
+In accordance with Article 15(1), second subparagraph of Regulation (EU) No 1095/2010 of the European Parliament and of the Council11, ESMA does not provide a CBA for the amendments suggested to ITS 4 as it considers a CBA would be disproportionate considering the scope and impact of those amendments.